Clinical Data and Supporting Evidence

 • Diagnostic confidence was 86% with Ceribell versus 40% Using Clinical Judgement Alone

-• 100% Sensitivity for detecting and alerting for non-convulsive status epilepticus
+• 95% Sensitivity for alerting to non-convulsive status epilepticus

-Ceribell electrode signal quality was equivalent to conventional EEG68
+Ceribell electrode signal quality was equivalent to conventional EEG6

 • The two EEG results showed equivalent signal quality and durability (see overlaid signal).

-EEG recordings using a circumferential 10-electrode montage meet the gold standard for seizure detection61
+EEG recordings using a circumferential 10-electrode montage meet the gold standard for seizure detection7

-Focal parasagittal and midline epileptiform activity is rare and can be seen in temporal leads69
+Focal parasagittal and midline epileptiform activity is rare and can be seen in temporal leads8

 A retrospective review of 300 EEGs and >169k cases reported in literature confirms that only 0.7% of EEGs show focal parasagittal/midline seizures.